1f0rg0r/1f0rg0r/README.md

 BTWBTWBTW if i interact w u i probably think ur cool but it might take a little to consider u a friend so keep that in mind ^^,

-> _And if I pass out, wake me up
+> _Don't wake me up from this spell I'm under if I'm still breathing!
-I may be drunk, but I'm not drunk enough and everything keeps fucking up_
+I know that I will be ugly when
+I feel like myself again_